Symbols#

 See also

-Set the state of the binary symbol.
+Set the state of the symbol.

 Examples